Stephen E. Robertson

 One of the real achievements of the web search engine world was to marry the basic technologies of large-scale inverted files and free-text indexing (which had been developed commercially over the previous two or three decades) with the ideas of natural language queries and search output ranking.
 These last had up to that point had been largely confined to research systems.
 However, it is important to be clear that the search engines did not invent (nor even re-invent) search output ranking — they adapted and developed it, and added new evidence.
 I believe this fact is very clear to the IR research community, but not at all outside.
 But the histories of all three (free-text indexing, natural language queries, and ranking) are worth some further attention.

 Another real advance was the discovery of web pages by crawling — although spiders were not invented exclusively for web search, that was their major raison d’être and the major stimulus to their development.
 This represents a necessary function that simply did not exist in most pre-web search environments.
 A third was the extraction of anchor text from incoming links, to improve the representation of the pointed-to page — this, by contrast, represents an opportunity that did not really exist in other environments.
-(A third major advance, deriving from the exploitation of searcher behaviour as reflected in search logs, lies outside the scope of my pre-history.)
+(A fourth major advance, deriving from the exploitation of searcher behaviour as reflected in search logs, lies outside the scope of my pre-history.)

 This talk is not a history: that would require a lot more gathering and reconciling of evidence than I am able to do.
 But I would like to put on record my understanding of this period of IR history (which I have lived through, been part of, and very much enjoyed), and provide some anecdotal evidence that may help a future historian.
 I will start by briefly reviewing two books which cover web search but which (in my opinion) have a too-limited view of the history.